bio-tools/biotoolsDocs/IFB_tools.rst

 Removing entries
 """"""""""""""""
 To remove an entry, from the Tool Card, click on *Update this record*.
-Then you can remove the entry by clicking on the remove button |remove|.
+Then you can remove the entry by clicking on |remove|.

 .. |remove| image:: _static/remove.png
    :width: 100px